The Drell-Yan Process at NNLL$^\prime$+NNLO using Rapidity Dependent Jet Vetoes: Factorisation and Resummation of the Drell-Yan Cross Section

 For NLL$^\prime$ predictions, one needs the fixed-order expansion of $B,H,S$ and (non-cusp) anomalous dimensions of these quantities to one loop, whilst for NNLL$^\prime$ we need all of these quantities at two loops.
 For the Drell-Yan process, we obtained the one- and two-loop coefficients for the hard function from refs.~\cite{Stewart:2009yx} and \cite{Idilbi:2006dg} respectively.
 We require the quark beam function $B_q$, which at perturbative $\Tau^\cut$ can be written as the convolution of perturbative matching coefficients $\mathcal{I}_{qj}$ and the standard parton distribution functions (PDFs) \cite{Stewart:2009yx}.
 The one-loop and two-loop matching coefficients can be obtained by taking the cumulant of the virtuality-dependent quark beam function matching coefficients computed in ref.~\cite{Stewart:2010qs, Gaunt:2014xga}, with an additional contribution at two loops from jet-radius dependent corrections as computed in ref.\@ \cite{Gangal:2016kuo}.
 Up to two loops, the soft function is similar to the one used for Higgs production given in equations (2.10)-(2.16) of ref.~\cite{Gangal:2020qik} (which uses results from refs.~\cite{Monni:2011gb, Kelley:2011ng, Hornig:2011iu, Hoang:2014wka, Gaunt:2015pea, Gangal:2016kuo}, see also ref.~\cite{Bell:2018oqa}).
 The only differences are that in $S_f^{(1)}$ one replaces $C_A \to C_F$, in the expression for $S_{G,f}^{(2),\text{ non-Ab}}$ in equation (2.12) one replaces the overall prefactor of $C_A$ by $C_F$, and for $\Delta S_f^{(2)}$ one uses the correction appropriate for the quark case from section 3.1.1 of ref.~\cite{Gangal:2016kuo} rather than that for the gluon case.
 The two-loop noncusp anomalous dimensions for the beam, soft and hard functions can be constructed from equations (3.29) and (3.5) of ref.~\cite{Gangal:2020qik} and Appendix D of ref.~\cite{Stewart:2010qs}.

 The $d\sigma_0^{Rsub}$ term in eq.~\eqref{eq:TauBCfacto} contains $O(R^2)$ corrections arising due to clustering of independent emissions.
 Discussion on how to treat these terms can be found in refs.\@ \cite{Tackmann:2012bt, Gangal:2016kuo} and leads to two different prescriptions.
 In this analysis, we followed refs.~\cite{Stewart:2013faa, Gangal:2020qik} and included these independent emission pieces separately from the rest of the resummed factorisation formula.
 We have $d\sigma_0^{Rsub}=0$ for the NLL$^\prime$ case, and in the NNLL$^\prime$ case the result is given in equation (2.22) of ref.\@ \cite{Gangal:2016kuo} with $g \to q$.
-At NNLL$^\prime$ we found the difference between the two different prescriptions to be $\mathcal{O}\left(1\%\right)$ at $R = 0.5$.
+At NNLL$^\prime$ we found the difference between the two different prescriptions to be under $1\%$ at $R = 0.5$ outside of the non-perturbative region of our calculation (as defined in section~\ref{sec:uncertainty}) and of $\mathcal{O}\left(0.1\%\right)$ for the majority of the values of $\mathcal{T^{\rm{cut}}}$ as can be seen in figure \ref{fig:indepClustering}.

 Let us now discuss the non-singular piece in \eqref{eq:fullXsec}.
 Here we will only present the explicit formulae for the NNLL$^\prime$ + NNLO case; for the NLL$^\prime$+NLO case one just removes one `N' from all the formulae below.
 The expression is: